chenrl129/CMSC335FinalProject/README.md

 Pages:
 1) Main page to navigate to input and history pages
 2) Input for user to input text they want to be completed by openai
-3) Output page for input
+3) Output page to view suggestion
 4) History page to view past prompts and suggestions